AlexPereverzyev/sip_tel/README.md

 ## Implementation

 * Scalable SIP router and media proxy configuration
-* Persistent TCP/TLS connections with softphones and PBXs
+* Persistent TCP/TLS/WSS signaling connections and secure media
 * SIP requests are routed to the specific instance where the target softphone/PBX is registered
 * Locations and extension mappings are stored in a shared PostgreSQL database
 * Uses standard Kamailio modules only: usrloc, registrar, postgres, sqlops, nathelper, tls